GuoZheXinDeGuang/MappingNYC_MapMerge/README.md

 ```

 ## 3. Visualize using interactive_slam
-Finally you can open the file you saved from interactive_slam, run the following command:
+Finally you can open the file you saved from the python code, run the following command:
 ```bash
 rosrun interactive_slam odometry2graph
 ```